OpenRockets/web-dev-error-solutions/errors/javascript/resolving-videojs-player-initialization-issues-in-a-canvasjs-chart-context/README.md

+# 🐞 Resolving VideoJS Player Initialization Issues in a CanvasJS Chart Context

 This document addresses a common problem developers encounter when integrating a VideoJS player within a visualization created using CanvasJS.
 The issue arises when the VideoJS player fails to initialize correctly, often manifesting as a blank space where the player should be, or error messages in the browser's console.
 This is frequently caused by conflicts between the libraries' JavaScript loading order or improper DOM element referencing.